delvedor/fastify-example/README.md

 ### Can I use TypeScript?

 Yes!
-Fastify does support TypeScript [out of the box](https://www.fastify.io/docs/latest/TypeScript/)!
+Fastify supports TypeScript [out of the box](https://www.fastify.io/docs/latest/TypeScript/)!
 The project is written in plain JavaScript because I didn't want to add too many things to the project, but probably in the future there will be a branch with a TypeScript implementation.

-### Why you aren't using try-catch block in route declarations?
+### Why aren't you using a try-catch block in route declarations?

-Fastify does support promises/async-await [out of the box](https://www.fastify.io/docs/latest/Routes/#async-await).
+Fastify supports promises/async-await [out of the box](https://www.fastify.io/docs/latest/Routes/#async-await).
-Everything is handled for you, if you throw an error inside a route handler (same goes for hooks or plugins) the error will be catched automatically by Fastify and return the most approriate error.
+Everything is handled for you, if you throw an error inside a route handler (same goes for hooks or plugins) the error will be caught automatically by Fastify and return the most approriate error.

 ### Why Svelte?

 No specific reason, any frontend framework will do the job well.
-I used Svelte because I like it and because it make very easy to think about the frontend, without making me think too much about how something should be written or weird APIs, but directly focusing on the business logic while writing almost plain html/css/js.
+I used Svelte because I like it and because it makes it very easy to think about the frontend, without making me think too much about how something should be written or weird APIs, but directly focusing on the business logic while writing almost plain html/css/js.